 14 And they lifted up their voice and wept again.
 And Orpah kissed her mother-in-law, but Ruth cleaved to her.

 15 And she said, "Behold, your sister-in-law has gone back to her people and to her gods.
 Return after your sister-in-law."
 16 And Ruth said, "Do not entreat me to leave you, or to return from following you.
 For where you go, I will go, and where you lodge, I will lodge.
 Your people shall be my people and your God my God.
 17 Where you die, I will die, and there I will be buried.
 May the LORD do so to me, and more also, if anything but death shall part you and me."
 18 When she saw that she was steadfastly resolved to go with her, then she ceased speaking to her.

 19 So the two of them went until they came to Beth-lehem.
-And it came to pass, when they had come to Beth-lehem, that all the city was moved about them, and they said, "Is this Naomi?"
+And it came to pass, when they had come to Beth-lehem, that all the city was stirred because of them, and they said, "Is this Naomi?"
 20 And she said to them, "Do not call me Naomi.
 Call me Mara, for the Almighty has dealt very bitterly with me.
 21 I went out full, and the LORD has brought me home again empty.
 Why then do you call me Naomi, seeing the LORD has testified against me, and the Almighty has afflicted me?"

 22 So Naomi returned, and Ruth the Moabitess her daughter-in-law with her, who returned from the country of Moab.
 And they came to Beth-lehem in the beginning of barley-harvest.